evorhard/EvorBrain/README.md

 integration, migration system, and all data models implemented.
 The UI foundation is complete with theme system and responsive design.
 All Tauri IPC commands are implemented with full CRUD operations for Life Areas, Goals, Projects, Tasks, and Notes.
 A type-safe frontend API client is ready to use.
-Testing infrastructure has been significantly improved with 55+ passing tests for Life Area components, demonstrating the effectiveness of our factory pattern and API abstraction layer.
-Next
+**✅ Testing infrastructure now fully complete** with 380+ tests passing across all components and stores, comprehensive factory patterns for testable stores, enhanced render helpers with provider support, and complete integration testing.
+All testing infrastructure issues have been resolved.
-up: implementing the actual UI functionality and state management.
+Next up: implementing the actual UI functionality and state management.

 ---